xddxdd/bird-lg-go/README.md

 ## Build Instructions

+You need to have **Go 1.16 or newer** installed on your machine.

 Run `make` to build binaries for both the frontend and the proxy.
-You need to have Go installed on your machine.

 Optionally run `make install` to install them to `/usr/local/bin`.